awsdocs/amazon-chime-user-guide/doc_source/chime-join-meeting-mobile-app.md

 **To join a meeting using the Amazon Chime mobile app**

-1. When the meeting starts, listen for the ring notification and see the visual notification on your phone\.
+1. When the meeting starts, listen for the ring notification and look for the visual notice on your phone\.

-1. Slide your finger across the notification to launch the Amazon Chime app and choose your meeting\.
+1. Slide your finger across the notice to launch the Amazon Chime app and choose your meeting\.

 1. In the **Meeting Starting** dialog box, choose **Answer**\.
 **Note**